Our Chairman and Board members are appointed by our shareholders as non-executive directors.

 BEc(Hons), GradDip(AppFin), GAICD

 Vanessa Sullivan was appointed to the Sunwater Board on 15 December 2016 and re-appointed on 1 October 2019.

-Vanessa is also a non-executive director of Essential Energy, Eco-Markets Australia, the Smart Energy Council (peak national industry body), and Centacare (not for profit domestic violence and disability support provider).
+Vanessa is also a non-executive director of Essential Energy, Eco-Markets Australia, and Centacare (not for profit domestic violence and disability support provider).

 Jane Williams | Director

 Jane Williams was appointed as a non-executive Director in October 2020.

 Jane has extensive experience working in rural and regional Queensland, and with strong qualifications and long-term experience in serving and leading boards.